steven-wolfman/ubc-term-finder/dev-story.md

 There are pitfalls not checked by these scripts, such as ensuring that our git working directory is clean.
 Again, the `np` utility can help you avoid these pitfalls!

+### Testing Your Package Locally

+We'll want to test that our package works before publishing it. [npm's advice on local testing](https://docs.npmjs.com/cli/v7/using-npm/developers#before-publishing-make-sure-your-package-installs-and-works) may work.
+However, we're publishing far less than actually appears in our folder.

+Therefore, we'll test in three steps:

+1. Run `npm pack`

 ### Publishing and Versioning

 We're finally ready to publish by running `npm publish`.